KevinWang94/KevinWang94.github.io/_posts/2016-06-06-SovietSatellites2.md

 In closing, Kiev is really a beautiful city, with lots of greenery and beautiful churches.
 It was really a much nicer stopover than either Aaron or I had expected.
-It has a nice old-time European feel without much of a Soviet vibe, while still being quite affordable.
+It has a nice old-time European feel without much of a Soviet vibe, while still being very affordable.
 Up next: Kazakhstan!